rogonzalez92/blog-challenge/assumptions.md

 - Once the users are loaded, there is no need to type their names, reducing the likelihood of incorrect submissions.

 ## Future Improvements

+### Loading

+- Loading states are currently confusing.
+With more time, I would improve how they work and make the loading experience more consistent.

 ### Implement Authentication: